By Martha Rosenberg and Ronnie Cummins • Originally published by the Organic Consumers Organization

-In 2010, Koch Industries was named “the world’s third-largest maker and marketer of nitrogen fertilizer,” according to the Wichita Eagle.
-Koch, which along with Monsanto is one of the most hated corporations in the U.S., is infamous for its support of extreme right-wing politicians and climate deniers.
-Koch Industries is part of a large system “of buying, leasing, upgrading and expanding fertilizer manufacturing, trading and distribution facilities worldwide.”
-It controls over 65 terminals “where it wholesales nitrogen fertilizer to co-ops and grain elevators for sale to farmers, as well as selling to the chemical industry,” reported the Eagle.
+In 2010, Koch Industries was named “the world’s third-largest maker and marketer of nitrogen fertilizer.”
+Koch, which along with Monsanto is one of the most hated corporations in the US, is infamous for its support of extreme right-wing politicians and climate deniers.
+Koch Industries is part of a large system of buying, leasing, upgrading and expanding fertilizer manufacturing, trading and distribution facilities worldwide.
+It controls over 65 terminals where it wholesales nitrogen fertilizer to co-ops and grain elevators for sale to farmers as well as selling to the chemical industry.

 Not surprisingly, Koch’s fertilizer unit, called Koch Agronomics, has drawn the ire of environmentalists.
 Pollution is “strictly monitored and legally permitted by federal, state and local governments,” Steve Packebush, president of Koch Fertilizer and vice president for nitrogen for Koch Industries told the Eagle.
 But how strict are those guidelines, really?

 The Environmental Protection Agency (EPA) acknowledges the severe harm nitrogen fertilizer does to waterways, including to marine life and humans.
 Yet the agency’s “enforcement” of harmful excessive farm runoff sounds a lot like an honor system.